AIRe-Platform/aire-memory/README.md

 - `TOKEN_SIGNING_KEY` The token signing key shared between the platform instance modules.
 - `TOKEN_ENCRYPTION_KEY` The token encryption key shared between the platform instance modules.
 - `StorageConnectionString` Azure Table Storage connection string

-## Disclaimer

-This README is a work-in-progress.
-The information above may be out-dated or incorrect.